OpnLaaS/opnlaas/docs/Charter.md

 ### **Feature 1 – User & Resource Dashboard**

 * As the System Architect, I want to provide a way to show and manage resources to facilitate user bookings and resource allocation.
-* As a Student, I want to easily view and book available resources for my projects.
+* As a Student, I want to view and book available resources so that I can get my projects deployed easily.
 * As a Researcher, I want to be able to reserve and manage computational resources for my projects.
 * As a Student, I want to deploy my projects on bare metal servers with minimal setup.
 * As a Student, I want to monitor the health and status of the bare metal servers I am using.